 External activities that enhance academic staff members’ professional skills or constitute public service can benefit the University as well as the individual.
 However, because such activities can lead to conflicts of commitment or interest, they must be measured and monitored.
-The RNUA process provides a mechanism for the academic staff to annual disclose these external activities.
+The reporting of non-university activities (RNUA) process provides a mechanism for the academic staff to annual disclose these external activities.

 The following links can be used by all academic staff, unit executive officers, and primary reviewers to complete the mandatory annual Reports of Non-University Activities.

 The RNUA annual schedule, frequently asked questions (FAQ), and START myDisclosures application can be accessed at the following links: